sutta » dn » Dīgha Nikāya 15

 ‘rūpī me ananto attā’ti.

-‘My self is physical and infinite.’
+‘My self is formed and infinite.’

 Arūpiṁ vā hi, ānanda, parittaṁ attānaṁ paññapento paññapeti: